section-engineering-education/engineering-education/articles/css-grid/index.md

     alt: css grid
 ---

 CSS Grid is a two-dimensional positioning layout system in CSS, that can be used to create responsive interfaces for the web.
-Similar to flexbox, CSS rules are applied to the parent container and the children.
+Similar to Flexbox, CSS rules are applied to the parent container and the children.

 CSS Flexbox is a one dimension positioning system.
 Check out [this](https://www.section.io/engineering-education/css-flexbox/#conclusion) article to learn more about CSS Flexbox.